-- Require 15 percent moderately priced dwelling units (MPDUs) as the highest priority public benefit for all new residential development. - Publicly owned properties, including WMATA, should be encouraged provide up to 25 percent of MPDUs. - Increase the number of housing units located within walking distance to Metro. - Provide and continue current incentives that encourage developers to provide a large amount of affordable housing, including MPDUs. - Maintain and protect the existing residential neighborhoods in Derwood. - Provide a range of unit types, including for families, seniors, and persons with physical challenges. - Provide a range of unit sizes within each housing type.
+- Require 15 percent moderately priced dwelling units (MPDUs) as the highest priority public benefit for all new residential development. - Publicly-owned properties, including WMATA, should be encouraged to provide up to 25 percent MPDUs; however, a minimum of 15 percent MPDUs is required of residential development on a publicly-owned property. - Any optional method development with residential uses on a County-owned property is encouraged to provide a minimum of 30 percent of the units as regulated affordable units.
+At a minimum, 15 percent of the residential units must be affordable to households earning at the standard MPDU level of 65-70 percent or less of Area Median Income (AMI) affordability range and 15 percent affordable to households earning less than 50 percent of AMI. - Increase the number of housing units located within walking distance to Metro. - Provide and continue current incentives that encourage developers to provide a large amount of affordable housing, including MPDUs. - Maintain and protect the existing residential neighborhoods in Derwood. - Provide a range of unit types, including for families, seniors, and persons with physical challenges. - Provide a range of unit sizes within each housing type.